Skip to content

 For large ensembles or long simulations, saving the full trajectory can be memory-intensive.
 The output_func argument allows us to save only what we need.
 Here, we save the magnetic field and the cosine of the pitch angle (μ) along the trajectory.

 We use a numerical field for this example to demonstrate a more complex setup.
-See Demo: single tracing with additional diagnostics for details on unit conversion.
+See Demo: Dimensionless Units for details on unit conversion.

 julia